Flatbush: Police and fire

 The 70th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 89.1% between 1990 and 2018.
 The precinct reported 6 murders, 27 rapes, 162 robberies, 273 felony assaults, 173 burglaries, 527 grand larcenies, and 75 grand larcenies auto in 2018.
 The 67th Precinct also has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 79.9% between 1990 and 2018.
 The precinct reported 6 murders, 43 rapes, 246 robberies, 601 felony assaults, 225 burglaries, 586 grand larcenies, and 98 grand larcenies auto in 2018.

 In 1997, officers from the 70th Precinct restrained and sexually assaulted innocent suspect Abner Louima in the precinct's restroom.
 Louima received a settlement from the city of $8.7 million, at that time the largest individual payment for an NYPD brutality case.
 Approximately $1.6 million of the settlement money came from the police union, which allegedly tried to help cover up the crime.

-Fire safety

 Flatbush is served by three New York City Fire Department (FDNY) fire stations: